DHRUVCHARNE/DHRUVCHARNE.github.io/README.md

 ## Education

 ### MITS Gwalior
-**Bachelor of Technology** in [Your Field of Study]
+**Bachelor of Technology** in Mathematics and Computing
-- Rigorous coursework in Computer Science & Engineering
+- Rigorous coursework in Computer Science & Mathematics
 - Strong foundation in algorithms, data structures, and software development
 - Active participation in technical clubs and projects